-A health savings account is a beneficial tool for retirement planning.
+A Health Savings Account (HSA) is a beneficial tool for retirement planning.

 MILLIONS OF AMERICANS either have or are eligible for health savings account, but many fail to understand their benefits.
 Only a quarter of workers say funding their account is a financial priority, according to the 2018 Health Accounts Employee Attitudes Survey from Willis Towers Watson, a global advisory and solutions firm.
 By not contributing to their accounts, employees are missing out on immediate tax benefits as well as the opportunity to build additional savings for retirement.

-For 2019, individuals who have single health plans with a minimum deductible of $1,350 and a maximum out-of-pocket cost of $6,750 are eligible for an HSA.
-For those with family health plans, the minimum deductible for eligible policies is $2,700 and the maximum out-of-pocket costs are $13,500.
+For 2021, individuals who have single health plans with a minimum deductible of at least $1,400 and a maximum out-of-pocket cost of $7,000 are eligible for an HSA.
+For those with family health plans, the minimum deductible for eligible policies is $2,800 and the maximum out-of-pocket costs are $14,000.

 Money deposited into an HSA is tax deductible.
 It then grows tax-free and can be withdrawn tax-free to pay for qualified medical expenses.